Polio Titer FAQ

 Getting a polio titer near you involves a simple blood draw that can be performed at most Quest Diagnostics lab locations.
 Once the blood is drawn, the polio antibody levels are measured to see if the immune system has antibodies specific to the poliovirus.
 If poliovirus antibodies are detected, the polio titer results will show that on the final lab report.
 The presence of an adequate amount of antibodies to polio on the blood test result suggests immunity to poliovirus.
 When someone has adequate poliovirus antibodies in the blood, it means that their immune system is familiar with what poliovirus looks like and has the immune memory to fight off an infection should contact with a person infected with the poliovirus occur.

 For many people, interpreting polio titer lab results might seem like a daunting task.
 Fortunately, understanding polio test results is easier than it might seem at first.
 On our sample polio antibody lab report, for example, polio 1 antibody levels >1:128 and polio 3 antibody levels >1:32 have were reported by the lab (please reference the report for more detail).
-These blood antibody lives imply immunity to those poliovirus strains because they are above the reference ranges which imply no immunity.
+These polio blood antibody lives imply immunity to those poliovirus strains because they are above the reference ranges which imply no immunity.
 Polio antibody levels lower than the reference ranges for immunity provided by the laboratory suggest that one needs to receive the polio vaccine again.
+Typically, if polio blood titer results are positive, that is consistent with polio immunity.

 The polio test that we offer checks for immunity to the poliovirus but does not check if one is infected with the poliovirus.
 In most cases, the highest quality lab test to look for the poliovirus is a stool test with two specimens collected 24 hours apart.
 If polio stool testing is not an option, throat swabs are another way to collect specimens for analysis.
 In rare circumstances, cerebrospinal fluid (CSF) may be collected and analyzed for the existence of poliovirus in a patient.
 Once the appropriate specimens are collected, a lab testing method known as polymerase chain reaction (PCR) is used to try and find any polio virus present.